mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Changing the buttons layout in stage 1.

 **Thoughts** I'm still trying to get used to CSS grid.
 Grid is cool and I may probably never touch flexbox, but whatever.

+### Day 35: July 15, 2019

+**Today's Progress**: Fixed layout of intro stage and hide potion button when clicked.

+**Thoughts** The game almost ready to play and will show it to everyone on Twitter tomorrow.
+Also, I'm starting to get confident in writing JavaScript functions, innerHTML, Style, and if statement conditions.
+I like it how when I want to make small changes in my web game and tweaked little bit of JS codes and worked exactly the way I want to.
+In other words, I begin to understand basics of JavaScript and I feel great!